|

 -Chris

-Currently Donald Knuth is still writing Volume 4 of The Art of computer programming.
-It is interesting to note that he works with computer standing [STANFORD Magazine May-June 2006 ]
+It is interesting to note that he writes his programs first in pencil and that he usually works with computer standing [STANFORD Magazine May-June 2006 ]

 Most nights you can find him in his upstairs study, a cozy room lined with so many books and papers that he relies on a computerized index to tell him what goes where.
 Although he stands to work at his computers, Knuth writes longhand, reclining beneath the amber lamplight in a Dux chaise lounge whose upholstery is in its third incarnation and whose powers of comfort he deems “magical.”

 He estimate that it might take another twenty years to write the remaining five volumes.
 Let's hope that he will manage to finish them all.
-Actually the gap between the third and the forth volume is such that he can get to Guinness Book of Records as well ;-).
+Actually the gap between the third and the forth volume is such that he can get to Guinness Book of Records ;-).
 Anyway Knuth is still hopeful about finishing five volumes but wonders how long computer science, which is, after all, a man-made field of study, will continue to provide challenging problems that aren’t too esoteric or derivative [STANFORD Magazine May-June 2006]:

 “We’re nowhere near the limits of interesting things to do—we’re getting more every year than we had the previous year,” he says, yet muses, “How can we predict that that’s going to continue, that we aren’t going to have some kind of closure?”But he’s also very hopeful about the field’s future—computers are more powerful than ever, and the kind of cross-disciplinary cooperation he enjoyed with artists during his typography days is increasingly common.
 Just as he showed mathematicians that computer science would give them new room to explore, he hopes scholars from other fields will infuse computer science with fresh ideas.
 “The scientific world of the future will be pairs, or connections,” he says.
 “Everybody is going to be a bridge between specialties.”
 Fascinated by interdisciplinary overlap, Knuth is researching a book on how people computed before computers, finding the roots of binary thinking in places like the I Ching and ancient Greek poetry.